danieldema/danieldema/README.md

 # Hello!

-I'm a data science graduate student passionate about building creative, data-driven solutions and exploring new technologies.
-I enjoy turning ideas into code and using data to solve real-world problems.
+I'm a data science graduate student.
+I enjoy using math and code to solve real world problems and learn new things along the way.

 ## Featured Projects